Reno’s Last 7-Card Stud Game

-I learned to play poker in West Springfield, Virginia after my friend Barry Wilson invited me to play.
+I learned to play poker in West Springfield, Virginia, after my friend Barry Wilson invited me to play.
 We were high school freshmen, and the guys we ended up playing against were juniors and seniors.
 We both lost.
 In the coming weeks, we improved, but we were still dorks.

 Eldorado Poker